Primary Math Resources and Websites

 Grade 2

-attributes, using tables and logic diagrams, including
+according to two attributes, using tables and logic diagrams, including

 Venn and Carroll diagrams ; collect data through observations,

-experiments, and interviews to answer
+experiments, and interviews to answer questions of interest that

 focus on two pieces of information, and organize the data in

-two-way tally tablesdisplay sets of data, using one-to-one
+two-way tally tables; display sets of data, using one-to-one

-, in concrete graphspictographsline plots, and
+correspondence, in concrete graphs, pictographs, line plots, and

 bar graphs with proper sources, titles, and labels; identify the